erwinkramer/bicep-sharp/README.md

 ## Technical design ##

+### Casing ###

+Bicep filenames are snake-case in order to support imports into Azure Container registry.

+Bicep variables, functions, types and all other filenames are lowerCamelCase.

 ### Public facing ###

 The root of [/lib/](/lib/) contains public variables, types and functions to be used by the end-user, smartly grouped together, to;